 Ko Taen (or Koh Tan) is an island, approximately 15 kilometers off the mainland and 5 kilometers south of Koh Samui in the Gulf of Thailand.
 It is part of the Samui archipelago (Mu Koh Samu), which includes about 60 other islands.
 Just northwest of Koh Tan is the Mu Ko Ang Thong National Park.

-Koh Tan is inhabited by about 50 people.
+Inhabited by about 50 people.
 Because of coming and going tourist activity on the island, the population fluctuates constantly.
 In the 1960s there were about 500 living people on the island.
 Because of higher wages on the neighbouring island of Koh Samui, most inhabitants emigrated there.
 This has led to the closure of the school and the health center on the island and most houses and huts now remain empty.
 The longstanding and current (2014) deputy mayor of Samui, Suraphong Viriyanon, is a descendant 0f a Chinese Koh Tan family.
 He was a driving but unsuccessful force in the 1990s, to turn Koh Tan into an island only for eco-tourists.